*"Patient years of exposure” is the estimated combined time of exposure to the drug for all patients who received Venofer.

-Venofer® is indicated to treat iron deficiency anemia (IDA) in adult and pediatric patients (2 years and older) with chronic kidney disease (CKD)
+Venofer is used to treat iron deficiency anemia (IDA) in adult and pediatric patients (years and older) with chronic kidney disease (CKD)

 Talk to your doctor.
 Only your doctor can decide if Venofer is right for you.